THE BRANDENBURG GATE

 In the center of the plaza is the Konzerthaus, an auditorium built in 1802 which had to be restored in 1979 after suffering significant damage from a fire.

 Museum Island occupies the northern half of an island on the Spree River and is composed of five prominent museums, making it one of the most important museum complexes in the world.
+The following audioguides will describe each of them.

 THE ALTES MUSEUM